dwightjack/marco.solazzi.me/src/content/blog/journey-through-switches.md

 Now that we've covered the basics of switches and their implementation patterns, I'd like to see what other popular component libraries are doing for the same component.

-I will focus on React, Vue, and Angular since they seem to [have the higher market share](https://2024.stateofjs.com/en-US/libraries/front-end-frameworks/) in the JavaScript ecosystem.
+I will focus on React, Vue, and Angular since they seem to [have the highest market share](https://2024.stateofjs.com/en-US/libraries/front-end-frameworks/) in the JavaScript ecosystem.
 My choice of library is a mix of [surveys](https://2024.stateofreact.com/en-US/libraries/component-libraries/) and other [sources](https://bestofjs.org/projects?page=1&limit=30&tags=component&sort=monthly-downloads).

 ::caption[React Libraries]
 | Library                                                                      | Pattern                                                       |